Before aligning the pattern pieces, it is important that you analyze and understand the fabric first.

 Cut on Fold Patterns: cut on fold patterns always have one edge that will be aligned with the fabric fold.

-You can spot these patterns easily by looking for any one of these symbols along the cut on fold edge: (include cut on fold symbols).
+You can spot these patterns easily by looking for any one of the above symbols along the cut on fold edge.

 Full Patterns: cut as a single fabric layer or multiple fabric layers.
 When multiple fabric pieces of the same pattern are needed, the fabric is usually folded during the cutting process.
 As opposed to the cut on fold style, these patterns do not have any edges that are aligned with the actual fabric fold.

 Interfacing Patterns: usually have no seam allowance or less seam allowance than the pattern pieces they correspond to.

 Although each pattern company should provide a cutting guide sheet, this tutorial will walk you through a simple process based on your own (desired) layout in accordance with the pattern grainlines.
 The techniques described below are applicable to cutting any style sewing patterns as long as you understand the difference between full and cut on fold patterns (described above).

 Step 1.
 Separate and group the patterns by the following categories:

 Patterns that require more than 2 full cuts